 As a supplier to the global semiconductor industry, Applied is subject to the industry's business cycles, the timing, length and volatility of which are difficult to predict.
-The semiconductor industry has historically been cyclical due to sudden changes in demand for semiconductors and manufacturing capacity, including capacity using the latest technology.
-The rate of changes in demand, including end-customer demand, is accelerating, and the effect of these changes on Applied is occurring sooner, exacerbating the volatility of these cycles.
+The semiconductor industry has historically been cyclical due to sudden changes in demand for integrated circuits and manufacturing capacity, including capacity using the latest technology.
+The effect on Applied of these changes in demand, including end-customer demand, is occurring more rapidly, exacerbating the volatility of these cycles.
 These changes have affected the timing and amounts of customers' capital equipment purchases and investments in technology, and continue to affect Applied's orders, net sales, gross margin and results of operations.